timothyhull/breadpool-self-eval/docs/game_video_clips.md

         === "Overview :material-cursor-default-click:"

-            - At the ≈1:28:05 mark in this video, while serving as front IPR, Green #NN attempts to create a bridge between the front and real blocker walls.
+            - At the ≈1:28:05 mark in this video, while serving as front IPR, Green #616 attempts to create a bridge between the front and rear blocker walls.
-            - An unrelated series of events happen nearly simultaneously which causes Green #NN to illegally destroy the pack:
+            - A series of events happen nearly simultaneously which causes Green #616 to illegally destroy the pack:
-                - All on-track blockers are part of an established pack with clearly-defined front and rear walls as Green #NN leaves the penalty box, legally enters the track, and skates in derby direction until they reach the front wall.
-This action plus natural gameplay moves the pack from "all" to "front."
+                - All on-track blockers are part of an established pack with clearly defined front and rear walls as Green #616 leaves the penalty box, legally enters the track, and skates in derby direction until they reach the front wall.
+                    - This action plus natural gameplay moves the pack from "all" to "front."
-                - In the rear wall, Blue #21 initiates a block that sends the Green Jammer OOB and skates in non-derby direction to recycle the Green Jammer.
-Blue #21 leaves the defined back, and continues skating in non-derby direction until they reach the edge of the rear engagement zone and receive an OOP warning from the rear IPR.
+                - At the rear wall, Blue #21 initiates a block that sends the Green Jammer OOB and skates in non-derby direction to recycle the Green Jammer.
+                    - Blue #21 skates more than 10 feet from the nearest blocker.
+                - Blue #21 and continues skating in non-derby direction until they reach the edge of the rear engagement zone and receive an OOP warning from the rear IPR.
+                    - Blue #21 responds to the OOP warning by skating in derby direction and returning to the rear engagement zone.
-                - Green #NN stops and begins skating in non-derby direction as Blue #21 returns to a position within 10 feet of rear wall which is still within the rear engagement zone and not the pack itself.
+                - At the front wall Green #616 comes to a stop and begins skating in non-derby direction as Blue #21 returns to a position within 10 feet of rear wall.
+                    - The rear wall is still within the rear engagement zone and not part of the pack.
-                - Green #35's skating in non-derby direction causes them to leave the pack while within 10 feet of the rear wall creating a split "no-pack".
+                - Green #35 continues skating in non-derby direction until they are more than 10 feet from the rearmost blocker in the front wall and within within 10 feet of the foremost blocker in the rear wall.
+                    - This action created two equally-sized groups of blockers from both teams that are more than 10 feet from each other, commonly referred to as a "no-pack, split."

         === "Outcome :material-cursor-default-click:"

-            - The illegal pack destruction immediately reforms the pack in the front
-            - I issue an illegal position penalty to Green #NN for destroying the pack.
+            - Green #616 illegally destroyed the pack.
+            - Even though I've yet to issue a penalty to Green #616, as a penalized skater they are no longer part of pack definition so the pack immediately reforms at the front wall.
+            - I use the following verbal and visual cues in a sequentially and without delay:
+                - "No-pack, split."
+                - "Pack is here."
+                - 1 x long whistle blast.
+                - "Green #616, destruction."

         === "Importance :material-cursor-default-click:"

-            - TODO
+            - Getting this right and in sync with the rear IPR takes a lot of practice and requires that I:
+                - Precisely and continuously measure the distance between the rearmost pack skater and Green NN.
+                - Concurrently understand Green #616's proximity to the foremost blocker in the rear wall and Blue #21’s proximity to the rearmost blocker in the rear wall as they return to play in the rear engagement zone.
+                - Identify whether Green #616 is skating in non-derby direction, stopped, or skating in derby direction at the exact moment the no-pack split occurs.
+                - Align my measurements and timing with the rear IPR.
+                - Identify and signal the pack’s destruction and immediate reformation with the appropriate verbal and visual cues.
+                - Penalize Green #616 for illegally destroying the pack.
+            - As my peers evaluate me, I want them to see that:
+                - I am capable of correctly processing and handling complex pack dynamics in real-time, and they can trust me to support them in a similar way when they include me on their officiating rosters.
+                - I can identify and penalize blockers who illegally destroy the pack so my peer officials don't have to worry about handling it themselves.

         <center>
             <br>